dqian3/autobahn-artifact/README.md

 We measure end-to-end latency from the moment the transaction arrives at the mempool (i.e. the client-local replica receives the transaction), to the moment the request executes.

-> ![Note] > The latency does not include the latency of a reply to the client.
+> [!Note] > The latency does not include the latency of a reply to the client.
 > This is an artefact from the Narwhal framework, and was not trivially to change so we stuck with it.
 They did this to align the experimental framework with production deployments (e.g. Aptos/Mysten, or CCF) in which servers do not respond to client requests, but instead clients poll for “state”.
 Since applications are typically smart contracts, the client does not wait for a result (as would be common for RPCs).
 For such apps, end-to-end “ends” at the replicas.
 > Notably though, extra client-latencies are constant, small, and are a cost shared with all other protocols.
 It does not depend on the type of protocol.
 Since clients are co-located with a proposing replica the client-to-mempool latency adds only an in-data center ping latency (ca. 15us), while the reply would incur the tail latency of the f+1th closest replica (i.e. 19/28ms in our setup), or only the ping latency if the local replica is trusted (as is common in blockchains).
 This overhead is thus arguably negligible compared to the overall consensus latencies.